 - Tungsten is a metal with unique properties making it an essential component in many industrial applications.
 Critical properties include - very high melting point, very high density, hardness close to diamond, thermally and chemically stable, excellent conductor, and being environmentally benign.

 - The most important use is as tungsten carbide in hardmetals, used mainly for industrial drilling and cutting tools.
 Secondary uses are in electronics and specialist steels.

 - China accounts for over 83% of world tungsten mine production; western world supply is very limited.

 - Chinese domestic demand has increased rapidly in the past number of years, and China has moved from a net exporter to net importer of tungsten concentrates (which is what Ormonde will produce at Barruecopardo).
 This increase in Chinese demand, combined with increased controls by the Chinese Government on their domestic tungsten industry and tungsten exports, has strongly contributed to a rising tungsten price.

-- Tungsten prices have risen strongly since the start of 2010 with prices mainly trading in the range of $350-450 per mtu between 2012-2014, with current prices of ~$370 per mtu of APT (an intermediate tungsten product – see below for details).
+- Tungsten prices have risen strongly since the start of 2010 with prices mainly trading in the range of $350-450 per mtu between 2012-2014, with current prices of ~$375 per mtu of APT (an intermediate tungsten product – see below for details).

 - World consumption of primary tungsten is forecasted to grow by ~3-5% annually over period 2014-2018.

 - Growth markets for tungsten are still being identified, such as nickel-tungsten alloys that could replace chrome plating and nickel-tungsten alloys that could replace gold-nickel plating.

 - Tungsten, with essential applications in industry, aerospace and military, is a strategic commodity.
 In 2013 China commenced the building of a stockpile, with US and Russia having mainting stockpiles for some time.
 Japan has also indicated that they intend to build stockpiles, with some discussion of the possible creation of a European stockpile.